slowernews/wisdom-tldr/README.md

 ===
 ###On being hired

-Companies will hire you because you are a likable person that «gets shit done».
+Employers hire you because you are a likable person that «gets shit done».

 > *'When applying for a job be more of a consultant than an applicant.'*